ikramhasib007/sass/README.md

     - `@import "variables";`

 ## Create Mixin
-  - Mixin is a reusable code pattern.
+  - Mixin is a reusable style pattern.
+Reusable pieces of style.
   - create mixin like:
     ```
     @mixin warning {